ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 GET https://{{apimHostname}}/client-cert/validate-using-context
 ```

 When you open the file in Visual Studio Code, you'll see a `Send Request` link above both requests.
 Clicking it will send the request to the API.
 The response will be displayed in the output window.
-This should be a `200 OK` with and empty response body for both operation, because we haven't configured a client certificate yet.
+This should be a `200 OK` with and empty response body for both operation since we haven't configured a client certificate yet.

 You can use your own certificates or download samples from [certificates](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/00-self-signed-certificates/certificates).

-To use the certificates, we'll need to update the user settings in Visual Studio Code as described [here](https://github.com/Huachao/vscode-restclient#ssl-client-certificates).
+To use the certificates, we'll need to update the user settings in Visual Studio Code.
+(See the [GitHub documentation](https://github.com/Huachao/vscode-restclient#ssl-client-certificates) for more details.)

 - Open the  Command Palette (`Ctrl+Shift+P`) and choose `Preferences: Open User Settings (JSON)`.
 - Add the following configuration to the settings file.